Can Kids With Asthma Play Sports?

 How Do Athletes Manage Asthma?

 Before playing sports, it's important to have your asthma under control.
 That means you aren't having lots of symptoms or flare-ups.
-To make this happen, you need to take all asthma medicine just like your doctor tells you to, even when you feel OK.
+To make this happen, you need to take your asthma medicine just like your doctor tells you to, even when you feel OK.

 - skipping outdoor workouts when there's lots of pollen in the air